 There was a similar issue last year, Astrea IV Bond, which was 7.4 times oversubscribed.
 Wow…

-I guess the excitement is due to the reason that many people tried to apply the bond last year but couldn’t get allocated, and our eyes tend to light up when we see the things we cannot get.
+I guess the excitement this year is due to the reason that many people tried to apply for the bond last year but couldn’t get allocated, and our eyes tend to light up when we see things we cannot get.

-It is often said that “be greedy when others are fearful, be fearful when others are greedy.”
-Well, it is common sense, but not common practice.
+Warren Buffett once said that as an investor, it is wise to be “Fearful when others are greedy and greedy when others are fearful.”
+While it’s true that it is common sense, it’s not common practice.
 We all think that we make rational decisions, but most of the time, people are just making herding behaviours.

-In Daniel Kahneman’s famous book “Thinking Fast and Slow”, he described that we have two thinking systems:
+In Daniel Kahneman’s famous book “Thinking Fast and Slow” (2011), he described that we have two thinking systems:

 - An instinctive and emotional System 1 and

 After living for more than a decade in a low-interest rate environment, investors are hungry for yield.
 In the context of Singapore, the government’s property cooling measures forced many investors to sit on the sideline with cash.
 Today, what are they doing with their money?
 Chasing yield.